-The Pacific Coast Borax Company founded in 1890 by borax magnate Francis “Borax” Smith.
-Smith got his start in Mineral County, Nevada where he contracted to provide firewood to a small borax operation at nearby Columbus Marsh.
-Working at Teel’s Marsh he discovered borax and collected samples which assayed higher than any known sources for borate.
+The Pacific Coast Borax Company was founded in 1890 by borax magnate Francis “Borax” Smith.
+Smith got his start in Mineral County, Nevada, where he contracted to provide firewood to a small borax operation at nearby Columbus Marsh.
+Working at Teel’s Marsh, he discovered borax and collected samples that assayed higher than any known sources for borate.
 He soon staked several claims and began his career as a borax miner.
-With the help of his older brother, Julius, and two brothers by the name of Storey, operations began in 1873 under the name, Smith and Storey Brothers Borax Co.
-Later, the Smiths acquired the Storey brothers’ interest and the company name was changed to Smith Brothers Borax Co. and later to the Teels Marsh Borax Co.
+With the help of his older brother, Julius, and two brothers by the name of Storey, operations began in 1873 under the name Smith and Storey Brothers Borax Co.
+Later, the Smiths acquired the Storey brothers’ interest, and the company name was changed to Smith Brothers Borax Co. and later to the Teels Marsh Borax Co.

-In 1956, the Pacific Coast Borax Company merged with United States Potash Corporation to form U.S. Borax, which itself was acquired by the Rio Tinto Group in 1967.
-As a wholly owned subsidiary, the company is now known as Rio Tinto Borax and continues to supply nearly half the world’s borates.
+In 1956, the Pacific Coast Borax Company merged with United States Potash Corporation to form U.S. Borax, acquired by the Rio Tinto Group in 1967.
+As a wholly-owned subsidiary, the company is now known as Rio Tinto Borax and continues to supply nearly half the world’s borates.
 It operates the largest open-pit mine in California next to the company town of Boron, in the Mojave Desert east of Mojave, California.